abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Chukwa__ - An open source data collection system for monitoring large distributed systems.
 Chukwa is built on top of the Hadoop Distributed File System (HDFS) and Map/Reduce framework and inherits Hadoop’s scalability and robustness.
 Chukwa also includes a ﬂexible and powerful toolkit for displaying, monitoring and analyzing results to make the best use of the collected data.

+__Cypher__ - A declarative, SQL-inspired language for describing patterns in graphs which allows us to state what we want to select, insert, update or delete from our graph data without requiring us to describe exactly how to do it.

 __DAG__ - Directed Acyclic Graph.
 When a SparkContext is created, it is submitted to DAGScheduler.
 A stage is comprised of tasks based on partitions of the input data.
 The DAG scheduler pipelines operators together.
 The Stages are passed on to the Task Scheduler.
 The task scheduler launches tasks via cluster manager.
 And finally the Worker executes the tasks on the Slave.

 __Drill__ - An open-source software framework that supports data-intensive distributed applications for interactive analysis of large-scale datasets.
 It supports a variety of NoSQL databases and file systems, including HBase, MongoDB, MapR-DB, HDFS, MapR-FS, Amazon S3, Azure Blob Storage, Google Cloud Storage, Swift, NAS and local files.
 A single query can join data from multiple datastores.